-- 1. Explain why designing instruction is stage three in the standards-based education process - 2.
+- 1. Explain why designing instruction is Stage 3 in the standards-based education process - 2.
 Describe the WHERETO method of identifying the purpose of instructional strategies. - 3.
 Identify a variety of instructional strategies for different achievement targets. - 4.
-Evaluate a unit plan, focusing on the instructional plan detailed on the unit calendar, and develop a balanced plan for instruction, one that includes strategies appropriate to achievement targets and content. - 5.
+Develop a balanced instructional plan that includes strategies appropriate to achievement targets and content. - 5.
 Describe how to use a structured, collaborative process for examining student work. - 6.
 Demonstrate how to use teacher commentary to increase student learning. - 7.
 Explain different ways of curriculum mapping.

-Module Sequence Prior Preparation-Participants Unpack several standards to create Stages One and Two for a unit of study Introduction to Stage Three (2 hours) Quotation Hook Review of Stages One and Two Overview of Stage Three Matching Strategies to Achievement Targets Designing an Instructional Unit (6 hours) Hook Activity Evaluating and Instructional Plan Selecting Appropriate and Balanced Instructional Strategies for a Unit Examining Student Work (2 hours) Collaborating to Improve the Quality of Student Work Developing Useful Teacher Commentary Curriculum Mapping (1 hour) Basic Principles for Curriculum Mapping Creating a Sample Map
+Module Sequence Prior Preparation-Participants Unpack several standards to create Stages 1 and 2 for a unit of study Introduction to Stage 3 (2 hours) Quotation Hook Review of Stages 1 and 2 Overview of Stage 3 Matching Strategies to Achievement Targets Designing an Instructional Unit (6 hours) Hook Activity GRASPS Review Instructional Strategies Constructing a Learning Plan Designing Units Using Concept Mapping Designing Another Unit Examining Student Work (2 hours) Collaborating to Improve the Quality of Student Work Developing Useful Teacher Commentary Curriculum Mapping (1 hour) Basic Principles for Curriculum Mapping Creating a Sample Map

-Module Materials for Days Four and Five of Training

-Content Facilitator's Kit contents:

-- > Content Facilitator's Guide (one for each leader) - Complete set of slide transparencies (PowerPoint) - > Participant's Guide (one per participant and one per leader) - Sample unit plan that includes unpacked standards, assessment plan with timeline, sample assessment tasks/assessment items, student work, and teacher commentary
+Module Materials for Content Facilitator's Kit contents: Days 4 and 5 of Training Content Facilitator's Guide (one for each leader) Complete set of slide transparencies (PowerPoint) Participant's Guide (one per participant and one per leader) Sample unit plan that includes unpacked standards and assessment plan.
+Sample tasks and student work Other materials needed: Name tags Easel chart paper and stand A number of colored markers for flipchart Post-it Notes Masking tape to post flipcharts Highlighter markers, one per participants Scissors Cylinders (model or paper towel rolls) Equipment: Overhead projector or computer and LCD projector Resources: Each participant should have the following resource materials.
+A. Participant's Guide B. Wiggins, Grant, and Jay McTighe.

-Other materials needed:

-- > Name tags

-- > Easel chart paper and stand

-- Chart paper and stand

-- > A number of colored markers for flipchart

-- Post-it Notes

-- Masking tape to post flipcharts

-- > Highlighter markers, one per participants

-Equipment:

-Overhead projector or computer and LCD projector

-Resources: Each participant should have the following resource materials in their Participant's Guides.

-- A. Sample unit plan (in the Participant's Guide) - B. Wiggins, Grant, and Jay McTighe.
 Understanding by Design Professional Development Workbook.
 Association for Supervision and Curriculum Development.
 2004.
 Pages 214 - 225.
-(Participants should bring this resource to the training.) - C. Sample teacher assignment and student work - D. Sample Curriculum Maps

-Day Three Follow-Up/Days Four and Five Preparation

-Remind participants to complete the day three follow-up assignment as preparation for days four and five.
+(Participant's should bring this resource to the training.)
+C. Sample task and student work D. Sample Curriculum Maps (see note on page 69) Day 3 Follow Up/Days 4 and 5 Preparation Remind participants to complete the Day 3 follow-up assignment as preparation for Days 4 and 5.
 Also remind participants to bring the Understanding by Design workbook, as well as their notebooks from Days 1 through 3 of training.